 Matt Shane was born in 1981 in Vancouver.
 He makes paintings, drawings, and room-sized collaborative installations that are anchored in the realm of landscape.
 His pictorial worlds follow a Romantic lineage, but arrive at a mercurial ground, at the border of wilderness and civilization, perception and fantasy.

 Shane obtained a BFA from the University of Victoria and an MFA from Concordia University in 2013.
 He has received numerous grants and awards and has co-organized 17 massive collaborative drawing installations alongside his best friend, Jim Holyoak.
-He toured widely in North America, Europe and Japan with his band, Think About Life, and has done residencies and exhibitions on three continents.
-His recent collaborative mural work is on display semi-permanently at the Musée d’art contemporain de Montréal.
-Matt Shane is currently living in Montreal.
+He has toured widely and done residencies and exhibitions on three continents.
+His recent collaborative works have been shown at the Musée national des beaux-arts du Québec and at the Musée d’art contemporain de Montréal.
 He teaches Drawing and Painting at Dawson College.

 Forestrial Brain, a collaborative installation-painting by Matt Shane of Pender Island and Jim Holyoak of Montreal at Open Space on Fort Street, is the biggest, most complex and engaging artistic creation I can ever remember in that space . . . read more